33 Most Alarming Mental Health Statistics & Facts for 2022

 It goes without saying that children’s family and surroundings influence their mental health.
 Namely, some of the factors that increase the likelihood of the child developing a mental health disorder include having parents with mental illnesses and living with a family with the lowest levels of functioning.

-Mental Health Statistics of 2020 About COVID
+Mental Health Statistics About COVID

 Surely, isolation, loss of income, fear, and distress due to COVID-19 lead to developing mental health illnesses or worsen the existing ones.
 Coronavirus itself may also cause neurological and mental complications, like a stroke, delirium or agitation.
 Let’s learn more from this section.